Anomaly detection can be defined by data points or events that deviate away from its normal behavior.

 Data quality — that is, the quality of the underlying dataset — is going to be the biggest driver in creating an accurate usable model.
 Data quality problems can include:

+How to solve data quality issues.
 So, how do you improve data quality?
 Here are some best practices:

 Having a large training set is important for many reasons.
 If the training set is too small, then…

 Seasonality is another common problem with small sample sets.
 Not every day or week is the same, which is why having a large enough sample dataset is important.
-Customer traffic volumes may spike during the holiday season, or could significantly drop depending on the line of business.
-It’s important for the model to see data samples for multiple years so it can accurately build and monitor the baseline during common holidays.
+Customer traffic volumes may spike during the holiday season or could significantly drop depending on the line of business.

+How to solve for lack of dataset size.
 Unfortunately, thin datasets are the most difficult problem to solve.
+If you don’t have “enough” data, you’ll need more.
 You’ll have to capture real data within the wild to get an accurate understanding of what’s considered normal.
-You could build synthetic datasets by extrapolating on current datasets, but this will likely lead to overfitting.

 Identifying anomalies is an excellent tool in a dynamic environment as it can learn from the past to identify expected behavior and anomalous events.
 But what happens when your model continuously generates false alerts and is consistently wrong?